Sprinting is the baddest conditioning exercise in the land. But without a proper warm-up it could end badly for you.

-One of the biggest time wasters in the fitness game is spending time in the lame “cardio” section of a commercial gym.
+One of the biggest time wasters in the fitness game is spending an hour (or hours) in the lame “cardio” section of a commercial gym.

 Soul-draining devices like treadmills and ellipticals are set up to make you think that you are working out.

-In reality, the folks on these machines look like extras from the Walking Dead.
+But in reality, the folks on these machines look like extras from the Walking Dead.
+There is no passion or pride in the “cardio” section.

 Have you ever seen anyone doing an inspiring treadmill workout?
 Of course not!